immutable/imx-core-sdk-golang/GOLANG_GUIDELINES.md

 }
 ```

-Bad (validation error is treated as critical error):
+:x: Bad (validation error is treated as critical error):
 ```
 // This Error is user facing.
 It should be expressed as a bad request (status 400) on the http layer. type UserDoesNotOwnAsset struct {